BlueChilli/ChilliSource.Front.Modules/docs/modules/centeredcomponent.md

 #### Properties

 This component can be used for the use case I mentioned just above.
-It accepts two props apart from the `children` and both are optional:
+It accepts two props apart from the `children` and both are optional: <br>
 | Property | Type | Description |
 | ----------------- | --------- | ----------------------------------------------------------------------------------------------------------------- |
 | `centerContent` | `boolean` | This is like justify center.
 All the children will arranged in the center of the container |